 FALSE.
-One in six couples experience infertility.
+One in eight couples experience infertility.
 Infertility is a sensitive issue, and often individuals do not feel free to share this with friends or family.
 You should not feel embarrassed.
 Infertility is common.
 You as a couple can maximize your chance of pregnancy by seeking prompt evaluation and treatment.

 We should try to conceive for at least one full year before seeing a physician.

 FALSE.
 While strictly speaking, infertility is defined as one year of unprotected intercourse without conception, many couples should seek diagnostic evaluation and treatment prior to this time.
 This includes women over age 35 and those with a history of irregular periods, fibroids, endometriosis, pelvic adhesive disease, ectopic pregnancy or recurrent miscarriage.
 Couples with a male history of surgery, infection or trauma to the genital organs should also be evaluated promptly.

 The diagnostic work-up for infertility takes months and is costly.